anamatgu/MTBC_complete_genomes/README.md

 1. Quality control of long reads and filtering
 2. De novo assembly and polishing
 3. Assembly quality control and liftover
-5. Refinement of Multiple Genome Alignment
+5. Multiple Genome Alignment: refinement and variant calling
-6. Variant calling from Multiple Genome Alignment